-Brian Anderson: Vue definitely has a cult-following.
+Brian Anderson: Vue definitely has a cult following.

 Levi Whalen: Definitely.
 Vue developers are usually the kind of people who think about problems more holistically and drive better code.
 React teams are also usually larger.
 You see Vue teams of one to two people building Vue applications so they tend to think more big picture and be more agile rather than looking at one little piece of the puzzle.

 Brian Anderson: React projects tend to be the ones that take longer and need more QA around it.
-We’ve noticed a trend that all the React projects we’ve done need a little bit more hand holding.
-To me it’s a result of the nature of the culture around React and Vue that Levi just touched on.
+We’ve noticed a trend that all the React projects we’ve done need a little bit more hand-holding.
+To me, it’s a result of the nature of the culture around React and Vue that Levi just touched on.

 On the flip side, some of the really established frameworks that sit on top of React like Next are brilliant.
 And I think Nuxt is equally as powerful.
 But typically the problem is the average React developer doesn’t understand the nuances of the details around building a Next project, and so they get lost in the mix causing a huge impact on the build.

 Even here at Nacelle, we’ve been trying to hire some React-specific developers.
-We have a couple extremely talented individuals on staff already—but generally speaking, the React developers we interview don’t pass our technical bar.
+We have a couple of extremely talented individuals on staff already—but generally speaking, the React developers we interview don’t pass our technical bar.